 It’s been a long time since I’ve done a staycation in Singapore, so I was pretty stoked to be invited as one of the first few guests to check out YOTEL Singapore along Orchard Road, just 2 weeks after its opening in October 2017.
-I spent a weekend at the YOTEL Singapore for myself, and here’s my review on what I thought about my YOTEL Singapore stay and what type of traveller it would be the most suitable for.
+I spent a weekend at the YOTEL Singapore for myself, and here’s my YOTEL Singapore review of my experience and what type of traveller I think it would be most suitable for.

 YOTEL brands itself as affordable luxury and caters to the modern urban traveller.
 The YOTEL brand has hotels in busy cities like Boston and New York City and has airport hotels including London and Amsterdam, but the Singapore branch is their first foray into Asia.
 They’ve recently opened up a second branch called YotelAir Changi Airport in the new Jewel extension – click here for that review if you are looking for a transit hotel.

 YOTEL Singapore’s biggest plus point is its great location right along Orchard Road, Singapore’s main shopping belt.
 Specifically, it’s located in International Building, a rather nondescript building that’s next to the Thai embassy and overshadowed by the neighbouring Shaw Centre with the Shaw Lido movie theatre.

 What that means is that you’re very close to all the buzz and action that takes place along this tourist stretch, but in a slightly more out of the way nook so it isn’t as crowded/noisy as you might think it would be.